bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

 ### Minimum phase and all-pass decomposition

-With the knowledge that we have about minimum phase and all-pass systems, we are able to show that any causal poles and zeros system with system function $H(z)$ (without poles or zeros on the unit circle) can be decomposed as the product of an all-pass and a minimum phase system.
+With the knowledge that we have about minimum phase and all-pass systems, we are able to show that any causal pole-zero system with system function $H(z)$ (without poles or zeros on the unit circle) can be decomposed as the product of an all-pass and a minimum phase system.

 Let $H(z)$ be a non-minimum phase system with one zero $z=\frac{1}{a}, |a|<1$, outside the unit circle and all other poles and zeros on the inside of the unit circle.
 To decompose the system the steps to follow are: